jazzband/django-waffle/docs/starting/configuring.rst

     Defaults to ``False``.

 ``WAFFLE_CREATE_MISSING_SWITCHES``
-    If Waffle encounters a reference to a switch that is not in the database, should Waffle create the sample?
+    If Waffle encounters a reference to a switch that is not in the database, should Waffle create the switch?
     If true new switches are created and set to the value of ``WAFFLE_SWITCH_DEFAULT`` Defaults to ``False``.